 As conscience begins to take shape within us, something changes in the way we move through daily life.
 What once felt uncertain or reactive begins to settle into something more steady.
 Not perfectly, and not all at once—but noticeably.

-There is a shift from being pulled by whatever feels strongest in the moment, to being guided by something quieter and more consistent within.
+There’s a shift from being pulled by whatever feels strongest in the moment, to being guided by something quieter and more consistent within.
 This is what it begins to feel like to live from conscience.

 There are still times when we fall back into old patterns.
 There are still moments when we act before we think, or follow what is familiar rather than what is true.
 But these moments begin to pass more quickly.
 We recognize them sooner.
 We return more easily.
 What once felt like losing our way begins to feel more like a temporary drift.

-In the Christian life, this is the beginning of a life that is lived more consciously with the Lord.
+This is the beginning of a life that is lived more consciously with the Lord.
 Not through constant awareness, but through a growing alignment—where what we think, what we love, and what we choose begin to work together more consistently under His guidance.

 “A person is in freedom when he is led by the Lord, and is led by the Lord when he lives according to conscience.” — Arcana Coelestia 892